crypticCaroline/puppyplaymates/docs/testing.md

 #### Testing for Responsiveness
 I manually tested the responsiveness of the app by testing every page on my Android.
 I asked a friend with an iPhone to check the site on their IOS  :heavy_check_mark:

+Please see [Mobile Site Images](images/mobile-images) for images of each page of the application from a mobile view

+***

 ## Usability